Code-Institute-Submissions/Passion4film-Milestone-Project-1/README.md

 <img src="https://preview.redd.it/3dg8fywxr9s51.png?width=1153&format=png&auto=webp&s=2352e77137b24e578983b18c51b5f7675e860413" style="margin: 0;">

-## BABYMETAL | 10 YEARS!
+# BABYMETAL | 10 YEARS!
-As this year marks the 10 year anniversary of the launch of one my favourite bands, and as they are so unique, I took this opportunity to create a website dedicated to them, to celebrate their 10 years with a brief history, band-member information, images and videos spanning their career to this point and a place where people could see their upcoming shows and sign-up for more information.
+As this year marks the 10 year anniversary of the launch of one my favourite bands, and as they are so unique, I took this opportunity to create a website dedicated to them, to celebrate their 10 years with a brief history, band-member information, images and videos spanning their career to this point and a place where people could see when their upcoming shows were and sign-up for more information.

-## UX
+## User stories

-Exteral user's goal: the site users are fans and potenital fans of the band, who may wish to learn a little about the band's history and members.
-See photos of the band from 2011-2019, watch some of their best music videos as well as seeing upcoming shows - dates and locations.
+As a fan, I want to learn more about the band's history and members, so that I will understand where they come from and how they formed.

+As a potential fan, I want to see examples of the band's music and see their pictures over the years, so I can see if I like their music and follow them.

+As a fan/potenital fan, I want to see where they are performing next and sign-up for more information, so that I can go to see one of their shows live.

-Site owner's goals: The band are interested in selling more of their music/merchandise, connecting to more fans/potential fans and advertising their upcoming shows.
+As a site owner, I want the band to sell more of their music and merchandise, so I will have links to these, so that the band can connect to more fans/potential fans and advertising their upcoming shows.
 Furthermore, as their audience is becoming more global, they wish to reach a wider international fan-base.

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:

-As a user type, I want to perform an action, so that I can achieve a goal.

 ## Wireframes page designs:
 <img src="wireframes/home.png" style="margin: 0;">